-Benefits of higher oxygen, breathing device persist after infancyDecember 27th, 2012 in Health /
+Benefits of higher oxygen, breathing device persist after infancyDecember 27, 2012 in Medicine & Health / Health

 By the time they reached toddlerhood, very preterm infants originally treated with higher oxygen levels continued to show benefits when compared to a group treated with lower oxygen levels, according to a follow-up study by a research network of the National Institutes of Health that confirms earlier network findings.
 Moreover, infants treated with a respiratory therapy commonly prescribed for adults with obstructive sleep apnea fared as well as those who received the traditional therapy for infant respiratory difficulties, the new study found.

 In the original 2010 study, of infants born between 24 to 27 weeks of gestation, investigators in the Neonatal Research Network found:

 - Infants were more likely to survive if they had received higher oxygen levels, although they were at higher risk of an eye condition that can impair vision or lead to blindness.

 - Continuous positive airway pressure (CPAP), a treatment typically reserved for adults with obstructive sleep apnea, was as effective as standard therapy with a ventilator and surfactant (a sticky substance that coats the inside of the lungs).

 - Children treated with oxygen saturation levels that were either low (85 percent to 89 percent) or high (91 percent to 95 percent).

 - Children treated with CPAP therapy and those treated with a ventilator and surfactant.

 In terms of the primary outcome, the researchers found no differences between the groups.